Charles Tillman: 2003

-He made his professional regular season debut in the Chicago Bears' season-opener at the San Francisco 49ers and made three solo tackles and forced the first fumble of his career during a 49–7 loss.
-Tillman forced a fumble by Jimmy Williams during a punt return by Williams in the fourth quarter that was eventually recovered by Chicago Bears' long snapper Patrick Mannelly.
-On October 5, Tillman earned his first career start after he supplanted Jerry Azumah for the role.
-He made six solo tackles and deflected a pass as the Bears defeated the Oakland Raiders 24–21 to earn their first victory of the season.
-In Week 8, Tillman made eight solo tackles, deflected a pass, and made his first career interception during a 24–16 victory against the Detroit Lions.
-Tillman intercepted a pass by Lions' quarterback, that was originally intended for wide receiver Az-Zahir Hakim, and returned it for a 32-yard gain during the second quarter.
-On November 13, Tillman collected a season-high 11 combined tackles (nine solo), deflected two passes, and intercepted a pass by Marc Bulger in the Bears' 23–21 loss against the St. Louis Rams in Week 11.
-The following week, he made six solo tackles and made his first career sack as the Bears defeated the Denver Broncos 19–10 in Week 12.
-In a Week 15 game against the Minnesota Vikings, Tillman recorded an interception in the final minute of the game, where he snatched the ball away from Randy Moss in the endzone and prevented the Vikings from taking the lead and won the game for the Bears 13-10.
-Tillman completed his rookie campaign with a total of 83 combined tackles (76 solo), eight pass deflections, four interceptions, and one sack in 16 games and 13 starts.
+On September 7, 2003, Tillman made his professional regular season debut in the Chicago Bears' season-opener at the San Francisco 49ers and made four solo tackles and made the first forced fumble of his career while covering a punt return by Jimmy Williams during a 49–7 loss.
+His forced fumble on Jimmy Williams occurred in the fourth quarter and was recovered by Bears' long snapper Patrick Mannelly.
+Following a third consecutive loss to start the season 0–3, Tillman was announced as a starting cornerback beginning in Week 5 against the Oakland Raiders, supplanting Jerry Azumah, and would be tasked with covering Tim Brown and Jerry Rice.
+In Week 5, Tillman earned his first career start and recorded six solo tackles and made one pass deflection during a 24–21 victory against the Oakland Raiders.
+On October 26, 2003, Tillman recorded eight solo tackles, had one pass break-up, and made his first career interception off a pass by Joey Harrington to wide receiver Az-Zahir Hakim and returned it for 32–yards as the Bears defeated the Detroit Lions 24–16.
+The following week, he had one solo tackle, two pass deflections, and had his second consecutive game with an interception on a pass attempt by Drew Brees to wide receiver David Boston during a 20–7 win against the San Diego Chargers in Week 9.
+In Week 11, he set a season-high with 11 combined tackles (nine solo), made two pass deflections, and intercepted a pass by Marc Bulger to wide receiver Torry Holt during a 23–21 loss against the St. Louis Rams.
+In Week 12, he made six solo tackles and had his first career sack on Jake Plummer for a three–yard loss during a 19–10 victory at the Denver Broncos.
+In Week 14, he set a season-high with ten solo tackles (11 combined) during a 21–34 loss at the Green Bay Packers.
+On December 14, 2003, Tillman made ten combined tackles (nine solo), set a season-high with three pass deflections, and sealed a 13–10 victory against the Minnesota Vikings by intercepting a hail-mary pass in the endzone thrown by Daunte Culpepper to wide receiver Randy Moss with 1:11 remaining in the game.
+He finished his rookie season in 2003 with a total of 86 combined tackles (79 solo), 12 pass deflections, four interceptions, two forced fumbles, and one sack in 16 games and 13 starts.
 On December 29, the Bears fired Dick Jauron after they finished the 2003 NFL season with a 7–9 record.